cfpb/Metro2/jobs/parseEvaluate/README.md

 The M2 database is populated in two separate phases: parsing and evaluators.
-- **parser results** - data ingested from M2 data files, on which we run the evaluators
+- **parser**: The application reads Metro2 data files from an S3 bucket or the local file system (when running locally), then saves the data in the database.
-- **evaluator restults** - data produced by the evaluators, which check for inconsistencies in the data
+- **evaluators**: The application runs lots of evaluators to check for inconsistencies in the data, then saves the results to the database.

 ## Background: Metro2 data